electron/electron/docs/api/session.md

 Returns:

 * `event` Event
-* `preconnectUrl` String - The URL being requested for preconnection by the renderer.
+* `preconnectUrl` string - The URL being requested for preconnection by the renderer.
-* `allowCredentials` Boolean - True if the renderer is requesting that the connection include credentials (see the [spec](https://w3c.github.io/resource-hints/#preconnect) for more details.)
+* `allowCredentials` boolean - True if the renderer is requesting that the connection include credentials (see the [spec](https://w3c.github.io/resource-hints/#preconnect) for more details.)